iptracej-education/mcp-server-template/README.md

 # MCP Server Template

-A production-ready template for creating Model Context Protocol (MCP) servers that integrate with Claude Desktop and other MCP-compatible clients.
+A starter template for creating Model Context Protocol (MCP) servers that integrate with Claude Desktop and other MCP-compatible clients.

 ## Features